-- 1. Considerations for getting to v2.x.
-This topic discusses the important considerations for getting to the latest release from the previous release as well as from the most recent long term support (LTS) release. - 2.
-Upgrading your components.
-Components should be upgraded to the latest version before updating any capabilities. - 3.
+- 1. Upgrading your components.
+Components should be upgraded to the latest version before updating any capabilities. - 2.
 Updating the capability level of a channel.
-Completed after updating the versions of all nodes. - 4.
+Completed after updating the versions of all nodes. - 3.
 Enabling the new chaincode lifecycle.
-Necessary to add organization specific endorsement policies central to the new chaincode lifecycle for Fabric v2.x.
+Necessary to add organization specific endorsement policies central to the new chaincode lifecycle for Fabric v2.0.